UvA-WSaCS-Group01/wsacs-rest-web/LOADBALANCING.md

 ## Retrieve Data

 If we now query the server we see that API-Calls both `04 Get All` and `04 Get One` return different results when executed multiple times.
-This is because the NGINX server round-robin schedules the different requests to the two different microservies.
+This is because the NGINX server round-robin schedules the different requests to the two different microservices.

-As the microservies, for the purpose of this demo, hold the data themselves in memory this is the expected results.
+As the microservices, for the purpose of this demo, hold the data themselves in memory this is the expected results.
 However, this can be solved by:
-- Sharing state by making servies stateless (i.e., a single shared storage - for example, a distributed data storage such as REDIS).
+- Sharing state by making services stateless (i.e., a single shared storage - for example, a distributed data storage such as REDIS).
-- Implement session stickyness so that requests from the same client get redirected to the same servies for a given period of time.
+- Implement session stickyness so that requests from the same client get redirected to the same services for a given period of time.

 ## Session Stickyness

 NGINX provides the `hash` and `ip_hash` config settings for such behaviour.
-Alternatively, this could be implemented on a client or serverside by setting headers that define which servies the request should be directed to.
-However, ideally servies do not require such information to operate.
+Alternatively, this could be implemented on a client or serverside by setting headers that define which services the request should be directed to.
+However, ideally services do not require such information to operate.

 To change NGINX to use session stickyness we can change the file `reverseproxy/conf.d/nginx.conf` by changing `    # hash $remote_addr consistent;` to `    hash $remote_addr consistent;`.

-We further need to restart the servies (via `docker-compose stop` & `docker-compose run`) (❗ notice this will cause data loss) or direct NGINX to reload the config with the following steps:
+We further need to restart the services (via `docker-compose stop` & `docker-compose run`) (❗ notice this will cause data loss) or direct NGINX to reload the config with the following steps:
 - `docker-compose exec loadbalancer sh` to open a shell
 - `/usr/sbin/nginx -s reload` to reload the nginx config